pbv-public/partner-sdk-nodejs/README.md

 const pbv = new PBVision(YOUR_API_KEY, { useProdServer: true });
 // you can omit this metadata, or provide some or all of this object—whatever you'd like! const optionalMetadata = {
-  userEmails: [],
+  userEmails: [], // these users will have the video in their PB Vision library
-  name: 'Dink Championship 2024',
+  name: 'Dink Championship 2025',
-  desc: 'A longer description, if you want',
   gameStartEpoch: 1711393200, // when the game was played };
 await pbv.sendVideoUrlToDownload(YOUR_VIDEO_URL, optionalMetadata);